-The difficult part is the elbow grease that you need to add after you are good to go.
+The difficult part is the elbow grease that you need to add after you are all set up.

 How To Set Up a Website in 10 Easy Steps

 - Buy a hosting plan.

 - Install WordPress.

 - Install plugins.

 - Set your site up in Google Webmaster Tools.

 Now I know this is completely overly simplified – and I could speak volumes on each step.
 So I will expand a bit on each one here.